zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check the command once again Or Check if specified command is interpreted as intended.
+  Check the command once again or check if the specified command is interpreted as intended.